folded-php/routing/README.md

 - [folded/orm](https://github.com/folded-php/orm): An ORM for you web app.
 - [folded/request](https://github.com/folded-php/request): Request utilities, including a request validator, for your PHP web app.
 - [folded/view](https://github.com/folded-php/view): View utilities for your PHP web app.

+## Features

+- register GET and POST routes actions (using callback)
+- can match the current browsed URL and execute the associated callback
+- can name the registered route to use additional functions like:
+  - getting the URL from a route name

 ## Requirements